albertcbraun/TextSeekBar/README.md

 ## How To Use

 It's an Android Studio project with gradle build files.

-There's a lib and a demo project which uses that lib.
+There's a lib module (TextSeekBarLib) and a demo module (TextSeekBarDemo) which compiles against the lib module.

-Check out the project in Android Studio with the menu command:
+Check out the project from GitHub in Android Studio with the menu command:

-    VCS | Checkout From Version Control | GitHub and the url
+    VCS | Checkout From Version Control | GitHub

+and the url:

     https://github.com/albertcbraun/TextSeekBar.git

 There's a custom parameter named "spacing" which adjusts the space between the